ProfessorKazarinoff/ansible-jupyterhub-digitalocean/README.md

 ## Link up domain name to server

 The next step requires a domain name is hooked up to the server.
 Once the hookup is made, it can take some time for the DNS records to propigate.
+Can look at https://www.whatsmydns.net/ to see if changeover is compete.

-## Get an SSL Cert
+## Get the SSL Cert

 ```
 ansible-playbook -i hosts ssl.yml